 For an upgrade that will create significant changes in your riding position, a fast forward seatpost is quite a reasonable investment compared to something like a new wheelset.
 An aluminum one will cost around $150, and a carbon fiber version will cost around $230 .

-If you couple that with a set of carbon aero bars, can take your current road bike and transform it to a more tri bike-style rider position for as little as $200-$300.
+If you couple that with a set of carbon aero bars, can take your current road bike and transform it into a more tri bike-style rider position for as little as $200-$300.

 Disadvantages Of A Fast Forward Seatpost